-But again, is the quantum coin (1/2,1/2) anywhere on the light cone?
-If not, where is it?
+But again, is the quantum coin (1/2, 1/2) anywhere on the light cone?
+If not, where is it ?

 Plato suggested the answer twenty-four centuries ago.
-Read 'Platonic Theory of Spacetime' from 4 November 2018, p.
-44 and Slide 7, available at my website below.
+In modern parlance, the inevitable non-definiteness of the uncolored Kochen-Specker sphere (Helena Granström) is noumenal 'monad without windows' (Leibniz).
+It defies any mathematical logic.
+Read p.
+44 in 'Platonic Theory of Spacetime' from 4 November 2018, available at my website below.
 Both the quantum coin and the Schrödinger cat exist 'out there' as Platonic reality, known as Res potentia.
-The Moon also exists 'out there', but as physical reality or 'fact' on the light cone.
-Res potentia, on the other hand, is "attached" to the light cone only at the event B 'here and now'.
+The Moon (David Mermin) also exists 'out there', but as physical reality or 'fact' on the past light cone A. Res potentia, on the other hand, is "attached" to the light cone only at the event B 'here and now' - once-at-a-time (Slide 7), as read with your clock.
 RDFM.

-D. Chakalov chakalov.net November 6, 2018
+D. Chakalov chakalov.net November 6, 2018, 12:46 GMT